 Free Scan

-Best match when you need current repo truth.
-Start here when the leaderboard gave you context but you still need fresh evidence for one public repo right now.
+Use when you need current repo findings.
+Start here when you need a fresh read on one public repo before deciding whether paid work belongs in the conversation.

 2. Baseline Sprint